sejal-chandra/Face-Recognition-Project-using-OpenCV/README.md

 # Face-Recognition-Project-using-OpenCV
-Face recognition is now done for various applications.
+Face recognition is now done for various applicaations.
 The use of face_recognition module made it an easier task which provides a range of functions which can be used to perform several operations with the images.
 <BR>
 The commands used are:
 <BR>